CodewithYash77/student_db_docker/README.md

 VITE_API_URL=http://13.XXX.XXX.XXX:8080/api

-Use the actual backend API path used by your application.
-If your backend endpoints do not contain /api, remove /api.
+Use the actual API path configured in the backend.

-Check the frontend source before building to confirm the environment variable name and API path.

-16. Step 12 — Build Frontend Docker Image
+🐳 Step 15 — Build Frontend Docker Image

 From the frontend directory: